KeirDavis1/Jelli/README.md

 - .NET Core 2.2

-Run the following to set the Bot Token up (you may need to restart your editor on Windows)
+Run the following to set the bot up (you may need to restart your editor on Windows for the token to be applied to your environment)

 ```
 setx token "<token>"
 dotnet ef --project Jelli.ConsoleApp database update
 ```

-NOTES:
+**NOTES**:

 - If running from Visual Studio, your running application directory is inside bin/Debug/ so the newly created DB file must be copied there.

 ## Commands